Combining Drugs & Alcohol: Driving Under The InfluenceUpdated Nov. 22, 2020

 Mixing alcohol with over-the-counter medications

 While the dangers of mixing alcohol with illegal drugs or prescription-only medications may seem obvious, many people wrongly assume that drinking alcohol while taking over-the-counter medications is safe.
-After all, these drugs are readily available and can purchased without approval from a medical professional.
+After all, these drugs are readily available and can be purchased without approval from a medical professional.
 Remember that over-the-counter drugs are still drugs.
 They create a chemical reaction in the body which can be extremely dangerous when alcohol is added into the mix.

 Drinking alcohol while taking many over-the-counter medications can lead to organ damage, extreme drowsiness, heightened alcohol intoxication, heart problems and a whole host of other undesirable effects.
 Even when the interaction is not particularly dangerous, the presence of alcohol in your bloodstream renders many common OTC remedies completely ineffective.